agarwalp-14/RTLDesign-UsingSKY130/README.md

 # RTLDesign-UsingSKY130
-This is a summary of the RTL Design and Synthesis Workshop that I was a part
+This is a summary of the RTL Design and Synthesis Workshop conducted by VSD, that I was a part of.

 # Table of contents:

+# Day 1: Introduction to Verilog RTL design and Synthesis

+## Introduction to open source simulator verilog

 # Day 2: Timing libs, hierarchical vs flat synthesis and efficient
 ## Introduction to timing.libs